slackalaxy/dep-check/README.md

-# dep-check: dependencies check
+# prt-supplements
-Some extra, unofficial, tools to check/update relations between dependencies of ports.
+Some extra, unofficial, tools to check for dependencies and refresh ports.

 ## finddepsrow
 List port's dependencies as a row.